 The Crazy Golf is owned by the Council but run by the Friends from The Hut on a seasonal basis.
 The Friends funded refurbishment of the mini golf which we were delighted to open in July 2022.
 The golf course offers you 18 different holes to play.
 To get round the course you'll have to negotiate some tricky challenges, including spirals, bridges, humps, ditches and more!
 Since the Crazy Golf is run on a voluntary basis to coincide with The Hut, opening hours, are subject to change.
-The Hut is currently NOT open due to Covid

 We publicize the opening times on this Website where possible.
 We also put up signs in the park, but for the most up to date information check our Facebook page

 Price per round of golf is £2 – receive a stamp and come back any time during opening hours.